taylorjg/hangman/README.md

 Just practising my React skills by implementing [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).

+Words are chosen from the list of programming languages [here](https://raw.githubusercontent.com/csurfer/gitlang/master/languages.txt).
+I haven't heard of most of them!
+I filter the list for entries that consist of only alphabetic characters and are at least 5 characters long.

 # Planned Development Steps

 * ~~Use [create-react-app](https://github.com/facebookincubator/create-react-app) to create the initial project structure~~